Poker Mistakes to Avoid While Playing

-- Avoiding games with unaffordable stakes
+- Playing games with unaffordable stakes

-- Not calling every hand
+- Calling every hand

-- Do not play hands out of position
+- Playing out of position

-- Do not bluff too often
+- Bluffing too often

-- Never play multiple tables simultaneously
+- Playing multiple tables simultaneously

 Several online poker platforms and websites provide you with a wide range of table selections ranging from high and low stakes.
 A common error is that players enter a high-stakes table to maximize their risk-reward management.
 High stake tables increase your chances of winning but also account for losing money very quickly.
 Avoid entering high-stake tables if you are new to the game.
 Play at the lowest blind table first, to try out your skills and understand all the poker hand strengths, before you up your game.